GabinFay/uncle/PRD.md

 ## Hackathon Scope & Features:

+*For a detailed breakdown of tasks, sprint-by-sprint goals, and specific bounty targets, please refer to `SPRINT_PLAN.md`.*

+The overall development is structured in phases, aiming to incorporate various sponsor technologies:

-### MVP: Peer-to-Peer Lending & Reputation on World Chain
+### MVP: Peer-to-Peer Lending & Reputation on World Chain (Corresponds to Sprints 0-1 in `SPRINT_PLAN.md`)
 **Goal:** Demonstrate a functional P2P lending system with a robust reputation mechanism on a single chain (World Chain focus for the mini-app).
+**Key Technologies/Bounties:** World ID (World Mini App), Core EVM (Flow Killer App or similar), basic Blockscout usage.

 **Contracts & Features:**
 1.  **`UserRegistry.sol` (or similar for World ID users):**